solsoftware/capsula/CONTRIBUTING.md

 ## Release

-Once modifications to the project are sufficient enough to publish a new release, perform the following final steps to make that happen:
+Once modifications to the project are sufficient enough to publish new release, perform the following final steps to make that happen:

 ```
 grunt release --relver=X.Y.Z